 Campus Operations for the Spring semester will be similar to those during the Fall semester.
 The campus community will be notified of any changes and updates will be posted to lsu.edu/roadmap.

-As we return to traditional on-campus operations, we want to assure the LSU community that safety is our guidepost.
-We will follow all CDC and state safety guidance, and will do everything possible to protect the health of our students, faculty, and staff.
+The safety of the LSU community is always our guidepost.
+We will follow all CDC and state safety guidance, and will do everything possible to protect the health and well-being of our students, faculty, and staff.

 New policies and procedures have been implemented for residence halls, residential colleges, and campus apartments to help protect residents.
 If you have questions at any time, please contact your Resident Assistant, front desk, or the Department of Residential Life.
 Visit lsu.edu/reslife/news/2020/coviddorm.php for more details.

 Residence halls remain open over Thanksgiving break and unnecessary travel is highly discouraged.
 Use your myLSU credentials to log in and complete the survey (sent via email on 11-4-2020) by Noon on Nov.
 25, 2020 indicating your Thanksgiving travel and residence hall occupancy plans.
 You must complete the survey to retain access to your residence hall.
 For more information, please visit lsu.edu/reslife/.